 - If the search term (keyword phrase) isn’t in the actual content of your site, it’s not considered relevant to the search engines.

 - Make sure those keywords or phrases are actual text in your web pages.
 Example: If you have the Best Burgers in town, are the words “Best Burgers” in your website?
 Where’s your burger restaurant located?
 Is your location mentioned in your website too?
 You may want to take a look.

 Why are you ranking below your competitors?

-• Your competitors’ websites may have been on the internet longer and gained Google’s trust.
-A website is considered “new” when it has been on the internet for less than 6 months.
-After 6 months, you will likely see improved rankings.
+• Your competitors’ websites may have been on the Internet longer and gained Google’s trust.
+A website is considered “new” when it’s been on the Internet for less than 6 months.

 • Your competitors’ websites probably have more inbound links than your brand new website.